Warwick-Stats-Resources/warwickcourse/README.md

 The website template comes with R functions that will create and delete sessions.
 To use them, you need the [here](https://here.r-lib.org) package installed.
-To use the provided functions, first run the following in the console (assuming you're in a RStudio project for the website):
+To use the provided functions, first run the following in the console (assuming you're in a RStudio project for the website, or a folder in positron):

 ```{.r}
 source("R/sessions.R")